 C9 lights, (those are the big old fashioned lights that used to be on everyone's house before they came out with the icicle lights) on the rooflines, in the luminarias & the red fireplace "outliner".
-Incandescent minis on the bushes, palm trunks, reindeer, door wreaths & entry icicle lights.
+Incandescent minis (net lights) on the bushes, palm trunks, reindeer, door wreaths & entry icicle lights.
 C7 lights in each of the 6 candelabra lights in the windows & in Rudolph's "Red Nose".
 120 Watt spot lights on the tops of the palm trees.
 White LED tape lights spiral up the pole of the Mega Tree.
-LED C3 & C6 lights on the Mega Tree.
+LED C3 & C6 red, green & Multi colored lights on the Mega Tree.

 If all the lights were on at the same time, it would draw about 32 amps or about 3,700 watts.
-Obviously they're rarely all on at the same time, so I don't notice a difference in the electric bill isn't noticeably higher.
+Obviously they're rarely all on at the same time, so I don't notice a difference in the electric bill.
 I really never even noticed an increase in the December bill even before I did the synchronization, and the lights were frequently left on until 2 or 3AM, so the synchronization actually helps in that respect.
 Colder than normal days & nights probably contribute more to electric use due to the heat pump running more!

 It's all controlled using 4 Light-o-Rama LOR-1602W 16 Channel controller boxes.
 These controller boxes are what the extension cords are actually plugged into.
 The controller boxes are themselves controlled by the LOR software, which runs on a PC.
 A CAT 5 cable goes from the computer to the 1st controller box, then the boxes are daisy-chained from there.
 It's pretty easy & straight forward to program.
 It's just very tedious & time consuming if you start to get precise in the programming.
 I probably average about 24 hours to program a 3-4 minute song.